‘This is the Growing’

 This recognition and joy made me understand why I was there and I why I did not give in to the exhausting miles walked along dusty roads, why I easily overcame not being able to take a shower when I most needed to, or having to wash my most sensitive parts with a bottle of water; or simply to forget my ocean back home, the proximity of water, the smiles of family and friends, our talks, our arguments and discussions, the dinners, the parties, the calls, the eating well, when I wanted, what I wanted, the sweets, that were nonexistent that I craved so much at the beginning, a beer or a glass of wine, which are luxuries not affordable in places like this: the lack of everything we miss even when we have everything or almost everything.

-Relaxing, I did only on Saturdays, lost in the middle of the city of Kitwe where I wanted to observe, smell and feel the throbbing hearts of that people, in the markets, in the stores, in their looks, manners, and conversations.
+Relaxing, I did only on Saturdays, lost in the middle of the city of Kitwe where I wanted to observe, smell and feel the throbbing hearts of the people, in the markets, in the stores, in their looks, manners, and conversations.

 To see a mzungu [foreigner] there was quite rare and for that reason, it was easy to make people speak, inquire and answer.
 In the markets, I talked to the sellers and I bargained.
 They tried to sell for the highest price and many times the money is rapidly converted into alcohol.
 A lot of the people who sell in these markets are alcoholics, therefore is not easy to convince them that you are not going to give them the exorbitance they are asking for.